gfarfanb/gfarfanb.github.io/.github/CONTRIBUTING.md

 ### Series

-If you want to include a group of sequential post, please indicate the name of the series into the post headers as well as the post order in the series.
-Be careful, for correctly group by series, the name of the series must be exactly the same (case sensitive) in each post.
+If you want to include a group of sequential posts, please indicate the name of the series into the post headers as well as the post order in the series.
+Be careful, for grouping by series, the name of the series must be exactly the same (case sensitive) in each post.

 ```yml